3thixs/FileMigrationUtility/README.md

 Chrome, Firefox, Edge, *you can add as many as you like though.*

 ### Conclusion
 This is basic script that you can use to build onto.
-For instance, you could gather their unique mapped network shares and automatically map them onto the new PC.
+For instance, you could gather their unique mapped network shares and automatically map them onto the new PC or whatever else they need within your enviroment.